-The Credit Commons Protocol defines a shared ledger through which participants can account for exchange using a mutually-agreed unit of account (which could be a national currency, hours, or anything else).
+The Credit Commons Protocol defines a shared ledger through which participants can account for exchange using a mutually-agreed unit of account (which could be a national fiat currency, hours, kWh of electricity, or anything else).
 It can be applied recursively, meaning that ledger groups can voluntarily federate into a nested structure that can be visualised as a fractal-like ‘tree’.

-The video below introduces the Protocol in more detail, explains the underlying monetary theory, described a theory of change, and explores some of the possible economic implications widespread adoption.
+The video below introduces the Protocol in more detail, explains the underlying monetary theory, describes a theory of change, and explores some of the possible economic implications of widespread adoption.